NevinSecurity/NevinSecurity.github.io/_posts/2024-06-07-Reducing Your Digital Footprint.md

 No system is impervious to hacking, much like a castle is never completely immune to infiltration.
 However, just as a fortified castle has multiple layers of defenses; moats, walls, gates, and guards, effective cybersecurity relies on implementing various layers of protection.
 Each layer adds strength to the overall defense, making it more difficult for adversaries to breach the system and minimizing the potential damage if they do.

-Reducing your digital footprint isn't only beneficial to you, it can help strengthen your family's, friend's, and employer's security.
-It's important to have good security, because it makes you way less likely to fall for any scams or phishing attempts.

 While you may feel like you're not at risk yourself, if you work for a company, chances are the risks are a lot higher than you'd expect.
 Globally, 72.7% of all organizations fell prey to a ransomware attack in 2023 ([cobalt](https://www.cobalt.io/blog/cybersecurity-statistics-2024)).
 When a company is ransomwared, all operations are stopped.
 No one has any notes of who works at the company, what their paid, and who their clients are.

+You also don't need to have any special privileges, because the hackers can use your account to make their way into others.
+Hacking tactics like privilege escalation are still very effective which means any 'ol account will do the job ([MITRE TA0004](https://attack.mitre.org/tactics/TA0004/)).
 While this may just mean finding another job, it can be increasingly more devistating depending on the job market.
 Security professionals have observed an increase in cyberattacks over the past year, and some think it'll increase for years to come.

 There are many different attacks that hackers can use to steal from individuals, but here are a few that you can soon be a pro at blocking: